intershop/devenv-4-iom/README.md

     (your profile file might vary if you're using bash)
    - or edit your whole windows system to search also in the directory your devenv-cli.sh is checked out to.
 This way also removes variances with the mount points of your windows drive paths

+### Mac OS X
+In order to become able to use _devenv-cli.sh_ without the need to call it with its absolute path, you have to extend your PATH variable.
+Please edit _.profile_ in your home-directory and add the according entry.

+## Next steps
 Now open _index.html_ from _devenv-4-iom_ directory in your browser and proceed the _First steps_ section to get familiar with _devenv-4-iom_.